Visionary Conwy Estuary Trail

 It included a trail running along the edge of the river past the the #RSPB Reserve, with a link to the north side of the A547 via a rail bridge and road underpass to both Conwy’s quayside and Llandudno’s West Shore In so doing it purported to provide a direct shared-use path between Conwy and Llandudno Junction.

 From the initial public floating of the concept a number of challenges arose.
 Not least an impasse between the borough council and a department of Welsh Government late 2005; the latter raising an objection to the plain design of the rail bridge in this pristine estuary location.
 This was essential in linking #Glan Conwy into the scheme.

-#The Cyclists’ Touring Club (CTC) became involved in the public debate from the outset of the scheme, and played a part in lobbying which led to the opposition to the the rail bridge being dropped.
+#The Cyclists’ Touring Club (now branded CyclingUK) became involved in the public debate from the outset of the scheme, and played a major part in lobbying which led to the opposition to the the rail bridge being dropped.

 In principle RSPB raised no objection to the trail running along its boundary, indeed it saw it as consistent with its green policies, however it was keen to ensure the security of the reserve and its facilities.